Competition

 Preliminary Round: One piece of free choice, no more than 6 mins.

-Semifinal Round: 1-2 pieces of free choice, no more than 8 mins.
+National Round: 1-2 pieces of free choice, no more than 8 mins.
 It is allowed to be the same piece as previous round.

-Final Round: 1-2 free choices not exceeding the max duration of 12mins.
+International Final Round: 1-2 free choices not exceeding the max duration of 12mins.
 It is allowed to be the same piece as previous round.

-All contestants must meet the age requirements at July 1st, 2023.
-Their current age before July 1st, 2023, will determine the category they must compete in.
+All contestants must meet the age requirements at July 1st, 2024.
+Their current age before July 1st, 2024, will determine the category they must compete in.
 For example, if the student turns 18 on July 1st or after, he/she will compete in the adult category.

-FINALS AWARDS (In-person final )
+FINALS AWARDS (In-person competition)

 1. Concert Contract